 "Jennifer Pelland's MACHINE is the kind of book that sticks in your soul.
 The story and characters sink under your skin and challenge the way you think and haunt you long afterwards.
 This is what science fiction is meant to be."

-—Lyda Morehouse, author of Resurrection Code
+—Lyda Morehouse, author of Resurrection Code and Archangel Protocol

 "Science fiction, at its very best, fearlessly challenges readers and compels them to look at the world around them in a different light – and that is exactly what Jennifer Pelland’s brilliant debut novel Machine does in grand style."